-An easy baked oatmeal — just 10 minutes to prep — with big banana-cinnamon flavor!
+An easy banana bread baked oatmeal — just 10 minutes to prep — with big banana and cinnamon flavors for a delicious breakfast!
 Plus it’s gluten-free and naturally sweetened.

 I live for ripe bananas.

 We go through tons and tons of bananas in our house.
 I buy at least 3 bunches every single week.

 My husband and I each have a banana with breakfast almost every day of the week.
 So that’s 14 right off the bat.
 My two kiddos both love bananas and will have some with breakfast or snack throughout the week.
 At least another 6.

 So ripe bananas are hard to come by around here.
 Usually, I resort to buying an entire extra bunch that we can’t possibly eat in time to have a few ripe ones on hand.
 I’ve also been known to hide some in our pantry. #dowhatyagottado

 I make all manner of muffins, breads, snacks and desserts with ripe bananas.
 (Spinach-banana mini muffins are a must-have at all times in our freezer — for school lunches — so those often come first.)